TERRAIN NRM BOARD OF DIRECTORS

 Changes on Terrain’s Standing Independent Selection Panel

 Thank you to Alan Colgrave who has stepped down as the industry representative on Terrain’s Standing Independent Selection Panel.
-We welcome back a founding board director Keith Atkinson, who’s a Mt Garnet grazier and helicopter operator, to take up the SISP industry position.
+We welcome back a founding board director Ken Atkinson, who’s a Mt Garnet grazier and helicopter operator, to take up the SISP industry position.